amolabs/docs/protocol.md

 ### Extra info
 `register`, `request` and `grant` tx may carry extra information.
 It must be a JSON object, but its internal structure is application-specific.
-Internal DB of a blockchain node must store extra informations from the previous steps also, i.e. `parcel` stores extra from reigster tx, `request` stores extra from register tx and request tx, `usage` stores extra from register tx, request tx and grant tx. parcel store extra
+Internal DB of a blockchain node must store extra information from the previous steps also, i.e. `parcel` stores extra from register tx, `request` stores extra from register tx and request tx, `usage` stores extra from register tx, request tx and grant tx. parcel store extra